 The construction method

 Some lenders stipulate the type of construction materials you can use, such as masonry or timber frame.
 Restrictions are more likely to apply to the outer skin of the building, with the material not only needing to be aesthetically pleasing but durable and long-lasting.
-The lender needs to ensure the property retains its value or preferably increases in value throughout your mortgage term and can be sold if need be.
+The lender needs to ensure that the property retains its value or preferably increases in value throughout your mortgage term and can be sold if need be.
 For example, timber cladding has a short life expectancy compared with masonry so some lenders won’t agree to it at all.
-Others will restrict how much timber is used and some lenders won’t have any issues with the use of timber.
+Others will restrict how much timber is used while some lenders won’t have any issues with the use of timber.